 At Landlord Studio, we offer comprehensive tenant screening services that include eviction history, background checks, and credit scores.
 Our FCRA-certified screening reports ensure you receive accurate, up-to-date information, enabling you to make the best decision for your rental properties.

-Create your free account and screen your tenants today.
+Create your free Landlord Studio account and screen your tenant prospects today.

 Yes, evictions become public records once they are filed with the court system.
 The availability of full details varies by state, but all evictions will appear in some form on public records.
 Depending on the final judgment, an eviction may also appear in criminal background checks.
 However, since July 2017, eviction records do not show up on credit reports, which is why many landlords conduct separate eviction history checks in addition to credit reports.